netmexmedia/docker/README.md

 ## License

 This repository does not include a license file.
 If you want to open source it, consider adding an MIT `LICENSE`.

----

-If you'd like, I can:

-- Switch the README tone to be Laravel-first or Symfony-first and add specific commands and examples for one framework.
-- Add an `.env.example` file with the variables shown above.
-- Add a small `Makefile` with common convenience targets.

-Tell me which you'd like next and I'll add it.